mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/application-deployment/index.md

 <p class="message--note"><strong>NOTE: </strong>The <code>appRef.name</code> must match the app <code>name</code> from the list of available catalog applications.</p>

-## Deploy an application with a custom configuration
+## Deploy an application with a custom configuration using the CLI

 1. Provide the name of a `ConfigMap` in the `AppDeployment`, which provides custom configuration on top of the default configuration: